You're accepted. Now what? This handy checklist will provide you with all the information you need to #BeAZag.

 The entire Gonzaga community welcomes you and looks forward to seeing you on campus!
 If you have any questions, please don’t hesitate to contact us.

-Freshmen must request that a final, official high school transcript be sent to the Office of Admission.
+First-year students must request that a final, official high school transcript be sent to the Office of Admission.
 This transcript should cover eight semesters or twelve trimesters of work and have a graduation date posted.
-Freshmen who have completed collegiate work, Advanced Placement exams, or International Baccalaureate exams during high school must have official transcripts and examination records forwarded to the Office of Admission.
-Advanced standing credit is determined by the Academic Vice President’s Office.
+First-year students who have completed collegiate work, Advanced Placement exams, or International Baccalaureate exams during high school must have official transcripts and examination records forwarded to the Office of Admission.
+Advanced standing credit is determined by the Provost & Senior Vice President’s Office.

 The Office of Academic Advising and Assistance registers all new incoming students for their first semester.
-New students are encouraged to explore and familiarize themselves with the academic programs and requirements of Gonzaga University students, which can be found on the Undergraduate Admission page, under Areas of Study.
-To learn more about the enrollment process,
+New students are encouraged to explore and familiarize themselves with the academic programs offered at Gonzaga University.
+To learn more about the enrollment process, please visit www.gonzaga.edu/froshregistration.

 Support services are available for students with documented disabilities.
 If you have a disability which may require academic adjustments or accommodations, please contact Gonzaga’s Disability Access office at 800-986-9585, extension 4134.